bailey27/cppcryptfs/README.md

 See the section on "Case Sensitivity" for more information.

+**Enable Mount Manager (Recycle Bin)**

+This option enables the Windows Mount Manager on the encrypted volume.
+Enabling mount manager enables the recycle bin.
+This option works only if cppcryptfs is run as administrator.
+If you try to mount a filesystem with this option checked and cppcryptfs is not running as administrator, then cppcyrptfs will display a warning dialog which can be disabled.
+This option is not currently enabled when either Defaults or Recommended settings are chose.
+You must enable it separately if you wish to use it.

 **Defaults and Recommended**

 There are also two buttons: "Defaults" which changes all settings to the original cppcryptfs defaults, and "Recommended" which sets